badabing2005/PixelFlasher/README.md

 - Ability to sideload an image.
 - Lock / Unlock bootloader.
 - Option to gain temporary root (good for testing or checking things out).
-- SOS Disable Magisk modules to get out of bootloop (experimental).
+- SOS Disable Magisk modules to get out of bootloop.
 - Force option when flashing.
 - Option to skip rebooting.
 - Option to wipe.